rakirs2/IntuitiveCSharp/TourOfTypes/Strings.md

 Hello Name, it's nice to meet you.
 Your birthday is __/__/__ Wow, mine too.
 Your favorite animal is a donkey, so is mine.
 What can I say, we're both asinine.
 ```
 It should work for any input and must query the user with questions.
-So
+It will be graded based on how it runs with random inputs.